mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 - Tracing(Traces): involves tracking the flow of a request or transaction as it moves through different services and components within a system.
     - `Tracing shows how it is happening.`

+## AWS EventBridge
+# AWS EventBridge is a serverless event bus that helps event-driven arch by connecting AWS applications,& SaaS app using Event.
+## AWS Services > Scenario EC2 Monitoring > Event Ec2 instance stop > capture Event > Triggers Lambda > sends alert via sns >
+We have event for Production servers Event eg: all event like and custom event like start stop

+Workflow
+1>> When an EC2 instance stops the event source generate an event
+2>> This event is cretaed in json format and sent to the EventBus
+3>> The Event Bus forwards the event to rules
+4> The rule checks the condition and if it matches send the event to target 5>> Finally the target performs the required actions.

 ## have to prepare for below topics asked in sutherland
 1 > what is metrics logs and all